Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: Wave model

 \item A three waves model, where

 In that case, the Maxwellian is $\M=(\M_1,\M_2,\M_3)$ and we have

-so we need to specify $\M_2$ \end{itemize} For the scalar problems, we will use the two wave model that reveals itself sufficient.
+so we need to specify $\M_2$. \end{itemize} For the scalar problems, we will use the two wave model that reveals itself sufficient.
 For the fluid problems, we will show that the two wave models is not perfect, and hence the three wave model needs to be considered.

+In the case of 3 waves, let us specify $\M_2$.
 Following \cite{Bouchut}, we know that the sub-characteristic condition is equivalent to the monotonicity of the Maxwellians: they need to be differentiable and have only positive eigenvalues.
 In \cite{Bouchut,Natalini}, it is proposed to use